Graphical view on linear extensions of finite posets: Main results

-The claim (i) above means that any poset $P$ on $N$ can be represented by an interval $[A,B]$ in $(\,T_{\permD}\setminus\diag\,,\subseteq)$.
-By (iii), a minimal such interval is unique and can perhaps be interpreted as {\em encoding\/} of $P$, that is, yet another its cryptic description.
+The proof of this lemma, based solely on the results of the present paper, is in Appendix \ref{app.lem.encoding-posets}.
+The claim (i) above means that any poset $P$ on $N$ corresponds to an interval $[A,B]$ in the poset $(\,{\cal P}(T_{\permD}\setminus\diag)\,,\subseteq)$, where ${\cal P}(T_{\permD}\setminus\diag)$ denotes the power set of\/ $T_{\permD}\setminus\diag$.
+By (iii), a minimal such interval for a given $P$ is unique and can perhaps be interpreted as a unique {\em encoding\/} of $P$, that is, yet another its cryptic description.
 The claim (ii) is our reformulation of \mbox{\cite[Proposition\, 6.2]{BW91}}, attributed by Bj\"{o}rner and Wachs to Tits, this time derived as a consequence of Theorem~\ref{thm.poset-characterization}.
 The claim (iii) is a kind of our re-interpretation of \cite[Proposition\, 6.3]{BW91}.